 With the Drop Your Thesis! programme, ESA provides university students with the chance to perform experimental research in facilities not usually accessible to students.
 The programme usually opens a call for proposals once a year in September, which then stays open for three months.
 During this time, students, together with their endorsing professors, are encouraged to submit their proposals for experiments in the ZARM Drop Tower.

 The experiments proposals may cover various disciplines which will be selected based on scientific and technological merit by a team of scientists and experts in that field.
-One team will be selected and asked to develop their experiment within 6 months of being selected after which they will be granted access to the ZARM Drop Tower for two weeks resulting in 5 launch opportunities.
+Up to two teams will be selected and asked to develop their experiment within 6 months of being selected after which they will be granted access to the ZARM Drop Tower for two weeks resulting in 5 launch opportunities.
 A team typically consists of 2 to 4 students.
 After the campaign is over, the results will need to be processed and documented.
 A more detailed timeline can be found here.

 DYT is a great opportunity for students to conduct their experiments in microgravity conditions.
 Moreover, their research results can be published in papers and journals and can also be presented at international conferences.

 Are you interested in participating in the next Drop Your Thesis! campaign?
 Please check the links on the right side of this page, and see how you can propose an experiment.